 What is Lot McGuire's main ambition in the movie?

-A cocky young man from Tennessee, Lot McGuire (Chad Everett), seeks to back up his notion that he’s the fastest gun there is.
-“If a man is second best, he might as well be dead,” says McGuire.
-He travels to a town with the intention of forcing a duel with Marshal Dan Blaine (Glenn Ford), who’s renowned for his skill with a gun.
+A self-assured young man hailing from Tennessee, Lot McGuire (played by Chad Everett), seeks to substantiate his claim of being the fastest gun in the West.
+As he famously declares, >“If a man is second best, he might as well be dead.”
+Driven by this belief, he journeys to a town with the sole aim of challenging the illustrious Marshal Dan Blaine (portrayed by Glenn Ford), whose prowess with a firearm is legendary.